JasmeetSinghBali/Microservices/nest_microserv_monorepo/otc-desk/README.md

               amqplib
               amqp-connection-manager

-- new folder rabbitmq inside of libs(common-code)
+- new folder rabbitmq inside of libs(common-code) with services and module

+- use common initializer rmq service by ticket-generation -> main.ts